Venkateswara

-Venkateswara (వేంకటేశ్వరుడు, वेङ्कटेश्वरः), also known as Venkatachalapati, Venkata, Balaji and Srinivasa, is a deity, described as a form of the god Vishnu.
+Venkateswara, also known as Venkatachalapati, Srinivasa and Govinda is a deity, described as a form of the god Vishnu.
 He is the presiding deity of Venkateswara Temple, Tirupati.
-His consorts, Padmavati and Bhudevi, are avatars of the goddess Lakshmi, the consort of Vishnu.
+His consorts, Padmavati and Bhudevi, are avatars of the goddess Lakshmi.

 Etymology and other names

 Venkateswara literally means "Lord of Venkata".
 The word is a combination of the words Venkata (the name of a hill in Andhra Pradesh) and iśvara ("Lord").
-According to the Brahmanda and Bhavishyottara Puranas, the word "Venkata" means "destroyer of sins", deriving from the Sanskrit words vem (sins) and kata (power of immunity).
+The Venkatam hill is mentioned in Tamil Sangam literature dated to 300 BCE.
+According to the Brahmanda and Bhavishyottara Puranas which are dated to 500 CE to 1000 CE, the word "Venkata" means "destroyer of sins", deriving from the Tamil words vem (sins) and kata (power of immunity).

 Venkateswara is known by many names such as Srinivasa (in whom Lakshmi dwells), Narayana (The Primordial One), Perumal (the great lord), Malayappa (the lord of the Hill) and Govinda (Protector of Cows).
-In Tamil, he is commonly called "Elumalayan", meaning Lord of Seven Hills.
+In Tamil, he is commonly called "Elumalayan" (ஏழுமலையான்), meaning Lord of Seven Hills.
 In Telugu, he is commonly known as "ఏడు కొండలవాడా,” (Ēḍu Koṇḍala Vāḍā), also meaning the Lord of the Seven Hills.
-In Telugu, the hill name was 'Venkatam, Vēṅkaṭam', which is another form of 'Vaikuntam', and it follows that Lord Venkateswara means Lord Vaikunteswara or God of Vaikuntha.
-Vaikuntha refers to the residence of Lord Vishnu.
+In Telugu, the hill name was 'Venkatam, Vēṅkaṭam', which is another form of 'Vaikuntam', and it follows that Venkateswara means Vaikunteswara or God of Vaikuntha.
+Vaikuntha refers to the residence of Vishnu.

 The Venkateswara mantra is "Om Namo Venkateshaya".